Gokulkiran418/news-dashboard-ai/README.md

 # 🗞️ News App

-A **Next.js 14** application that fetches and displays the latest news articles from the **newsdata.io API**, allows users to view detailed article pages with **AI-generated summaries and keywords** using **OpenAI's GPT-4o**, and provides a responsive, dark/light mode interface styled with **Tailwind CSS**.
-The app includes a search bar, estimated reading time, and robust error handling, with API testing via **Postman**.
+A **Next.js 14** application that fetches and displays the latest news from newsdata.io, lets users view detailed articles with **AI-generated summaries and keywords** via **OpenAI GPT-4o**, and supports dark/light mode with responsive UI using **Tailwind CSS**.
+Built with performance, persistence, and UX in mind—featuring state management via **Zustand, framer-motion animations, and robust caching.**

 ---